-The Routine Antenatal Diagnostic Imaging with Ultrasound (RADIUS) trial showed that routine U/S screening of a low risk population did not lead to improved perinatal outcomes.
+The Routine Antenatal Diagnostic Imaging with Ultrasound (RADIUS) trial showed that routine ultrasound screening of a low risk population did not lead to improved perinatal outcomes.
 This was a practice based, multi-center randomized trial.
-There were no significant differences in birth weight or preterm delivery rates.
+There were no significant differences in birth weight or preterm delivery rates.11

-Ultrasound is used most often in pregnancy for the estimation of gestational age.
-It has been shown that the use of multiple biometric parameters can allow for accuracy to within 3-4 days in a mid-trimester study (14-22 weeks).
-Accurate dating of a pregnancy is crucial as many important decisions might be made based on this date-whether or not to resuscitate an infant delivered prematurely, when to give antenatal steroids, when to electively deliver a term infant, and when to induce for post-dates.
+Ultrasound is used most often in pregnancy for the estimation of gestational age.5 It has been shown that the use of multiple biometric parameters can allow for accuracy to within three to four days in a mid-trimester study (14 to 22 weeks).
+Accurate dating of a pregnancy is crucial as many important decisions might be made based on this date, such as whether or not to resuscitate an infant delivered prematurely, when to give antenatal steroids, when to electively deliver a term infant, and when to induce for post-dates.9